Pikes Peak granite: Mineralogy

+Color and structure

+In mineralogy, Pikes Peak granite ranges from light pink to almost red.
+The color of pink is due to large amounts of the igneous rock-forming mineral microcline feldspar, and several iron minerals, that are abundant in the rock.

+Crystallization

-The granite ranges in color from light pink to almost red.
-The pink color is due to large amounts of microcline feldspar and various iron minerals that permeate the rock.
-The long cooling time and the chemical composition of the original magma allowed large crystals to precipitate out of the magma.
-As a result, in many places the granite is very coarse grained, made up almost entirely of large crystals of feldspar, typically about a centimeter across.
-This makes the granite easily weathered and very crumbly.
-Almost every hill and slope in the Pikes Peak region is covered with thick blankets of loose gravel (scree) made up of marble-sized grains of feldspar.
+The cooling of ancient magma caused crystals to form, through the process of precipitation and spread out of the magma.
+Pikes Peak granite is notably very coarse-grained on average, and made up almost entirely of large crystals of feldspar, and about a centimeter across, the granite can be easily weathered and crumbles.
+On average, hills and slopes of the Pikes Peak region are covered with thick blankets of loose gravel (scree) made up of marble-sized grains of feldspar.